Reading Wiener in 2025

 Wiener’s Warnings

 He laid his views out plainly in a sequel volume, The Human Use of Human Beings.
 A society governed by feedback becomes a society without purpose-stability is privileged over meaning.
-Human beings, when embedded as components in a feedback system, risk losing interiority, agency, and unpredictability—the very things we might imagine we prize most about our condition:
+Human beings, when embedded as components in a feedback system, risk losing interiority, agency, and unpredictability — the very things we might imagine we prize most about our condition.
+For Wiener this was the ultimate entropy:

 In a system bound by continuous streams of messages, social order becomes a regulatory process.